davidoffalex/Stable-Diffusion-Formal-Verifier/README.md

 1. openai
 2. requests

+## Preparing the LTLs
+Following the format of the example ltl_formulas.txt, enter the following information into ltl_formulas.txt:
+1. All propositions and their definitions.
+2. All operators used and their definitions.
+3. The list of LTLs

 ## Other
 You will need to replace the directory path to your API key for imageanalyzer.py and determineviolations.py.